Need an immediate update on flows, water quality, hatches, fly suggestions?

 CFS: Disabled (Valley School)

-FLIES: North Fork Specials, Meat heads, Bloody Mary’s, Chubby cousins, Optic Nerves, Jigged prince, Lucent Prince, Walts Worm, Midges, BWO’s, and streamers
+FLIES: North Fork Specials, Meat heads, Bloody Mary’s, Chubby cousins, Optic Nerves, Jigged prince, Lucent Prince, Walts Worm, Midges, BWO's, Streamers.

 The gauge in the Valley School section of the South Fork is broken and the USGS isn’t planning on fixing it.
 This will greatly limit all anglers, floaters, and hikers to access advanced knowledge about river conditions before heading up river.
 Please contact the USGS and ask them to fix this gauge.

-FLIES: North Fork Specials, Princes , Pheasant Tail, Optic Nerve, Trout Pupa, Orange Lucent Prince, Lucent Tag prince, perrdigons, Walts worm, Sculpzilla, BWO’s, and midges
+FLIES, North Fork Specials, Princes, Pheasant Tail, Optic Nerve, Orange Lucent Prince, Lucent Tag prince, perrdigons, Walts worm, Sculpzilla,

 Beartooth Lakes